LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_02_bamboo/README.md

 4. In the top menu bar of the page, select **My Bamboo**.

 ## Implement the Experimental Pipeline
+To implement the experimental pipeline in Bamboo, you will need to create a GitHub repo and add the exercise files.

+Then you'll create a project and build plan in the Bamboo web interface.
+You'll add tasks to the build plan and create variables to hold the service account credentials and values for the staging and production environments.

+And finally, you'll trigger the pipeline to deploy the sample applicaiton.

+Before starting these steps, open the Output tab of the Clouformation stack for the sameple application.
+You'll be referencing values displayed on that tab.

 ### 1. Create a GitHub repo for the sample application code
 Because this course covers multiple tools, a dedicated repo is need for each tool to prevent unexpected deployments to the sample-application.